 - Short letter to SCRFA detailing the importance of attending GCFI

 - Abstract submitted to GCFI for a presentation which addresses any of the Award themes below

 - A letter from their major professor stating their current academic standing, and their progress toward their degree

 SCRFA will make their decision by 30 August 2019.
 The student receiving the award:

-- Will be responsible for organising relevant travel including visas for Mexico.
+- Will be responsible for organising relevant travel including visas.

 - Will be eligible to compete for other GCFI awards.